gophersaurus/framework/README.md

 Currently we are working on tooling to automate vendoring dependencies, very much like `godep` does, but with local relative imports rather than full file paths.

-###Contribution guidelines

-####Golang Style Guide

-> This golang project not only utilizes the gofmt format standards, but it also follows the internal Google Code Review standards at https://code.google.com/p/go-wiki/wiki/CodeReviewComments

 ###License

 The Gophersaurus framework is open-sourced software licensed under the [MIT License](http://opensource.org/licenses/MIT)